Saturn: A Deep Dive into the Ringed Planet's Distance from the Sun

 The Role of Gravity and Orbital Mechanics

 Saturn's distance from the Sun is determined by the delicate balance between the Sun's gravitational pull and Saturn's orbital velocity.
-Any change in this balance would alter Saturn's orbit and, consequently, its distance from the Sun.
+Now, any change in this balance would alter Saturn's orbit and, consequently, its distance from the Sun.
 This balance is governed by the laws of Newtonian physics and refined by Einstein's theory of general relativity.

 The Influence of Other Celestial Bodies